Skip to main content

 The practical exam, and the head office.

 The NDEB head office is in Ottawa.
-So is the NDEB Test Centre — the in-person facility where the Assessment of Clinical Skills (ACS) is delivered to international candidates.
+So is the NDEB Test Centre — the in-person facility where the National Dental Examination of Clinical Competence (NDECC, which replaced the Assessment of Clinical Skills in 2022) is delivered to international candidates.
 Everything else in the equivalency process happens elsewhere.
-The AFK and the ACJ are computer-based exams, delivered through Pearson VUE centres in your home city.
+The AFK and the ACJ are computer-based exams, delivered through Prometric centres in your home city.
 You do not need to travel to Canada to write either of them.

-That distinction matters because most international candidates over-budget the early stages and under-budget the ACS trip.
+That distinction matters because most international candidates over-budget the early stages and under-budget the NDECC trip.
 Save your travel money for the stage that actually requires it.

 What the Test Centre day looks like.